HyperCrowd/meme-morph/README.md

  * `./cli ip 111.36.178.185 -o csv > 111.36.178.185.csv`
 * Fetch geolocation and torrent information about an IP and send the output to a JSON file:
  * `./cli ip 111.36.178.185 -o json > 111.36.178.185.json`

+ ### REDDIT

+* Fetch Reddit posts about a topic and output it as text to the console:
+ * `./cli reddit covid`
+* Fetch Reddit posts about a topic and send the output to a CSV file:
+ * `./cli reddit covid -o csv > 111.36.178.185.csv`
+* Fetch Reddit posts about an topic and send the output to a JSON file:
+ * `./cli reddit covid -o json > 111.36.178.185.json`